The 48th Annual Conference Transcultural Nursing Society Louisville, KY

 - Each abstract should include a section on significance or relevance to the development of transcultural knowledge.

-- Abstract submission deadline has been extended to midnight Eastern Daylight Time on MAY 3, 2021.
+- Abstract submission deadline midnight Eastern Daylight Time on April 15, 2022.

 Questions can be directed to firstname.lastname@example.org.